Brad Pitt And Johnny Depp Are Smiling And Partying Like It’s 1999: Music And Old Friends Take The Sting Out

 For Brad Pitt and Johnny Depp, yes divorce is sad, especially when the other person is saying just awful things to the media, but at least Pitt and Depp still have friends.
 Johnny Depp’s divorce is going to cost him $14 million in charitable contributions, and Brad Pitt could lose custody of his children.

 Divorce is very sad, but in both cases, the decision is out of their hands.
-Why shouldn’t Brad Pitt and Johnny Depp turn to good friends, and good music, or better yet, good friends who make good music?
+Why shouldn’t Brad Pitt and Johnny Depp turn to good friends and good music, or better yet, good friends who make good music?

 Brad Pitt and Johnny Depp are going to be OK thanks to Sting, Chris Cornell, Alice Cooper and Joe Perry.